sqlballs/MicrosoftFabricPre-Con/fabricoverview/00 - Pre-Requisites.md

 <p>

+These roles are assigned in the Microsoft 365 Administration portal.
 Microsoft 365 user admins assign users to the Fabric administrator or Power Platform administrator roles in the Microsoft 365 admin portal.
 <p>

 The other requirements are:

+- **A M365 Subscription or orginizational account with the proper rights** - This will allow you to create a "domain" account which can be used to sign up for Power BI.
 - **A Power BI License** - You must have a Power BI License in order to utilize Microsoft Fabric.
 - **A Microsoft Fabric Capacity** - This could be a free trial or a provisioned Azure Capacity.
 - **A Computer with an Internet Browser** - To participate in the activities in this Workshop you must have a computer and an internet browser.